Sixers takeaways: Ugly start continues, Jared McCain's consistency, and more

 Weary Heat

-Not only was this the Heat’s first home game since Nov.
-4. They didn’t return home until the wee hours of Monday morning.
+This was the Heat’s first home game since Nov.
+4, and they didn’t return home until the wee hours of Monday morning.
 That’s because Miami concluded a six-game, 13-day road trip by facing the Indiana Pacers Sunday evening.

 Weary Heat

-Not only was this the Heat’s first home game since Nov.
-4. They didn’t return home until the wee hours of Monday morning.
+This was the Heat’s first home game since Nov.
+4, and they didn’t return home until the wee hours of Monday morning.
 That’s because Miami concluded a six-game, 13-day road trip by facing the Indiana Pacers Sunday evening.

 The Heat were without Terry Rozier and reserve forward Jaime Jaquez Jr., and Jimmy Butler was back after missing four games with an injury.
-Yet, the Sixers lacked rhythm and had poor ball movement, and were doomed by their third-quarter blues.
-Miami outscored them 35-16 in third en route to their 19-point win.
+Yet the Sixers lacked rhythm and had poor ball movement, and were doomed by their third-quarter blues.
+Miami outscored them 35-16 in the quarter.

 The Heat were without Terry Rozier and reserve forward Jaime Jaquez Jr., and Jimmy Butler was back after missing four games with an injury.
-Yet, the Sixers lacked rhythm and had poor ball movement, and were doomed by their third-quarter blues.
-Miami outscored them 35-16 in third en route to their 19-point win.
+Yet the Sixers lacked rhythm and had poor ball movement, and were doomed by their third-quarter blues.
+Miami outscored them 35-16 in the quarter.